 Slightly off-topic but apparently there’s a shipwreck near the shore that divers can explore.

 Renting kayaks at Hoi Ha Wan is fairly easy.
-Rental shops charge around HKD 250 for a two-person kayak, and HKD 100 for a one-person kayak.
+Rental shops charge around HKD 250 for a two-person kayak, and HKD 100 for a single-person kayak.
 There are a couple of rental shops on both the beaches of Hoi Ha Wan.

 As the bay is surrounded from all sides, kayaking is easy as there aren’t any waves.